 2. You have a great subject line.
 If your subject line is lame, they’re not going to read your email, period.
 There’s no rubber-stamp subject line that will work well across the board, however — too much depends on the details of the industry and the specific topic.
 Check out this HubSpot post for some general guidelines on crafting good sales email subject lines (because you are selling yourself, after all).

 3. It’s customized.
 Do not write one generic email and send it out en masse to a bunch of email addresses you plugged into the BCC field.
 Known as “shotgun pitching,” this method rarely works.
 Ditto swapping out the recipient’s first name in the greeting followed by that same pasted-in generic email.

 Tailor your pitch to the pub’s needs.
+Make sure your topic aligns with the brand’s vision and mission.
 Show them that you did some homework.
 Find a compelling angle and say why it would be of particular interest to them.
 Mention their needs and how you can help meet them.
 Be explicit; you can provide value because of X, Y and Z.

 4. You toot your own horn.
 Establish credibility, especially if the publication has never worked with you before.
 Include a few links to relevant pieces of content you’ve written.
 Name a couple high-profile pubs that have published your work.
 Include your Twitter or LinkedIn profile (only if they’re built-out; better to send no social profiles than weak ones).